azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

 **Explanation:** The top-level object (quotes, total) needs one class.
 The quotes array contains objects, so a second class maps id, quote, and author.

 **3. Three Classes are Needed**
-**When:** The JSON has multiple levels of nesting, such as objects inside objects.
+**When:** The JSON has multiple levels of nesting, such as objects or arrays of objects inside objects.

 **Example JSON:**
 ```